-That said, how these devices operate?
+That said, how do these devices operate?
 Well, The Internet of Things (IoT) consists of all the devices that are web-enabled.
 These web-enabled devices can collect or send data they acquire from their surrounding environments via embedded sensors, processors, and communication hardware.

 When it comes to the use of IoT, they have a wide range of applications in industries and are fast gaining acceptance on account of its convenience as it automates most of the time-consuming activities.